IOSA33/cpp-UDP-TCP/README.md

-# TCP - HTTPS Library over TLS handshake for your Use
+# HTTPS Library over TLS handshake for your Use
-- Using TLS handshake for secure connection
+- Using OpenSSL for TLS handshake secure connection
-- Using wepoll
+- Using wepoll and threadpool for handling over 100k concurrent connections
-- Works currently on WinSock2
+- Works currently only on WinSock2
-- Custom functions
+- You can create custom middleware functions
-- Sending HTML files to the client
+- Sending for example HTML files to the client
+- Recieve and send json
-- Checking for cookies and Authentication
+- Set headers and body for response
+- Different USE middlewares

 # How to Start
 ```
 cd TCP
 mkdir build
 cd build
-cmake ...
+cmake ..
 ninja
 ./app.exe
 ```